meb-team/bioinfoscripts/README.md

 ## Python3 scripts

+### Libraries

+Here is a list of homemade libraries:

+- `generic_utils.py`: provides generic functions that can be used in my other scripts

+### Scripts for parsing

+Here is a list of scripts used for different task.
+Note that the library `generic_utils.py` cited above is **mandatory** for some of them!

 - `ncbi_taxid_to_taxonomy.py`: take a NCBI _taxid_ as input and outputs the full taxonomy.
 Several options are available.
 Uses the _ETE3_ toolkit.
 - `assembly_statistics.py`: return some basic statistics for an assembly
 - `get_pfam_specific_hmm.py`: extract a list of PFam profiles rom the IDs.
 - `comparem_aai_result_to_matrix.py`: reformat the amino-acid identity (AAI) results obtained by `comparem aai_wf`, as the table is not very easy to understand...
+- `number_informative_site_alignment.py`: get the proportion of gaps for each sequence in an alignment file, _Fasta_ format

 ## Snakefiles